Travel policies and forms for practitioners

 Drug screening (in effect 1 August 2018)

-Drug Screening Policy this policy outlines how to comply with conditions requiring a practitioner or student to undergo urine and hair drug screening and the consequences of non-compliance.
+This policy outlines how to comply with conditions requiring a practitioner or student to undergo urine and hair drug screening and the consequences of non-compliance.

-Drug Screening Procedure this procedure explains how a practitioner or student manages drug screening requirements.
+This procedure explains how a practitioner or student manages drug screening requirements.

-Drug screening – what you need to know this fact sheet explains what a practitioner or student needs to understand about get started with drug screening.
+This fact sheet explains what a practitioner or student needs to understand about get started with drug screening.

 Alcohol screening (in effect 1 August 2018)

-Alcohol screening policy this policy outlines how to comply with conditions requiring a practitioner or student to undergo alcohol screening and the consequences of non-compliance.
+This policy outlines how to comply with conditions requiring a practitioner or student to undergo alcohol screening and the consequences of non-compliance.

-Participant procedure: breath-testing for alcohol this procedure explains how a practitioner or student prepares for breath-testing and manages screening requirements.
+This procedure explains how a practitioner or student prepares for breath-testing and manages screening requirements.

-Breath-testing for alcohol – what you need to know this fact sheet explains what a practitioner or student needs to understand about get started with breath-testing.
+This fact sheet explains what a practitioner or student needs to understand about get started with breath-testing.

-Supervisor procedure: breath-testing for alcohol this procedure explains how a nominated or an approved breath-testing supervisor can assist a practitioner or student manage their screening requirements; administer a breath-test; report to the Council and meet other requirements of an approved supervisor.
+This procedure explains how a nominated or an approved breath-testing supervisor can assist a practitioner or student manage their screening requirements; administer a breath-test; report to the Council and meet other requirements of an approved supervisor.

 Forms for screening (in effect 1 August 2018)

 The following drug and alcohol screening policies relate to practitioners and students with screening conditions placed on their registration prior to 31 July 2018.
-Click here to read about the changes to drug and alcohol screening.

 Drug screening (prior to 31 July 2018)